 The blue whale is the largest animal ever known to live on Earth.
 They are up to 100 feet long and can weigh 200 tons.

-The WILDCHILD Programs for Urban Youth utilize children’s innate curiosity about nature to engage them in learning about the natural world through hands-on experiences in the classroom and in the field.
+The Field Experiences for Urban Youth program utilizes children’s innate curiosity about nature to engage them in learning about the natural world through hands-on experiences in the classroom and in the field.

 There is nothing quite as evocative and inspiring for a child as spending a day at the seashore, feeling the sand under your feet with the tangy fragrances of salt marsh and surf.
 This connection with nature, and chance to experience the abundant wildlife of Island Beach — from red foxes to horseshoe crabs to black skimmers — can help our next generation of outdoor leaders become engaged with the natural world around us.

-Through CWF’s WILDCHILD program, students spend a day at Island Beach State Park and learn more about nature and human impact on New Jersey’s wildlife and environment.
+Through CWF’s Field Experiences for Urban Youth Program, students spend a day at Island Beach State Park and learn more about nature and human impact on New Jersey’s wildlife and environment.
 Island Beach State Park interpretive staff lead enlightening programs on the beach, where many students collect shells and walk in the sand for the first time in their lives.
 Interpretive staff take students seining on Barnegat Bay, where they drag a large seine net out into the bay.
 Students get to hold mud snails, minnows and hermit crabs, and microorganisms in learning firsthand about the marine life in Barnegat Bay.

 The students also go on guided maritime forest hikes, tour Island Beach State Park Nature Center, and connect their everyday actions to the larger environment.